TahaAslani/two-stage-fine-tuning/README.md

 First download the augmented data from the link below and put it in the "down_sampled/0.2" folder https://drive.google.com/file/d/1PyTdS9Ev_OhsU2WQSQWRxBw8TV8Z27tB/view?usp=sharing

 Alternatively, you can generate the augmented data using the following command.
+YOu need to provide your OpenAI API Key as a text string
 ```
-python two_stage_aug.py --data-path down_sampled/0.2 --output-path results/Two-stage-chatGPT --epoch-stage-1 1 --epoch-stage-2 1
+python gen_aug.py --data-path down_sampled/0.2 --api-key $OPEN_AI_API_KEY
 ```
 Note that generating augmented data will take a long time.
 Moreover, due to the stochastic nature of chatGPT, the generated data will not be the same as the data used in the paper.